hannorein/rebound/docs/integrators.md

     ```

 === "Python"
     To use WHFast512 from python, you need to compile REBOUND with AVX512 instructions enabled.
-They are disabled by default.
+    They are disabled by default and enabled with the AVX512 environment variable.
+    To install the latest release of REBOUND on pypi use:
+    ```bash
+    export AVX512=1
+    pip install rebound
+    ```
-    First, download the source code of REBOUND.
+    Alternatively, you can download the latest development version of REBOUND.
     Then set the AVX512 environment variable and install REBOUND by running
-    ```
+    ```bash
     export AVX512=1
     pip install -e .
     ```